 Castañeda's quest for cross-cultural understanding made him an activist.
 He worked for reforms in South Texas schools, and FDR named him the Southwest chair of the Fair Employment Practices Commission during World War II.

 Castañeda died in 1958, and fittingly, The University of Texas's main library now carries his name.

 The main library at The University of Texas at Austin stands as a monument to the learned careers of the two men after whom it is named.
-Carlos Castañeda shares the honor with Ervin Perry, the first African American to hold the rank of full professor at the university.
+Carlos Castañeda shares the honor with Ervin Perry, the first African American faculty member at the university.
 With over 2.5 million volumes, the Perry-Castañeda Library is amongst the largest in all of North America.

 The archival collections Castañeda oversaw in the 1920s and 1930s have evolved into the internationally renowned Nettie Lee Benson Latin American Collection on the University of Texas campus.
 A leading repository of primary historical sources from all across Latin America, the collection aids researchers in continuing to write about the Spanish imprint on the Americas—Castañeda's lifelong work.
 The Benson Collection holds Castañeda's papers, which document the broad scope of his work as a scholar, professor, librarian, and administrator.

 Almaráz, Félix, Jr. "Castañeda, Carlos Eduardo."
 Handbook of Texas Online.